-What Sidney Ledson Institute says: The school policy is to leave discussions pertaining to sex to the parents of the children whenever they feel the child is ready for this discussion.
+What Sidney Ledson Institute says: The school policy is to leave discussions pertaining to procreation to the parents of the children whenever they feel the child is ready for this discussion.
 Should the child have questions for the teachers regarding the subject, the teacher will offer a brief explanation in a scientific manner related to biology.

 Preschools and kindergartens tend to have a particular curriculum or curricular approach.
 This refers to what is taught and how it's taught.
 Most preschools have a curriculum that comprises a blend of best practices drawn from multiple curriculum types.
 A preschool's curriculum may or may not, though, reflect its higher-level curriculum (if it's part of a school with elementary or secondary programs)

 Preschool/K Curriculum approach at Sidney Ledson Institute: Academic